Process Synchronization in Operating System (OS)

 Process Synchronization in Operating System

-There are two ways any process can execute –
+There are two main ways processes can execute in a system:

 Why is Process Synchronisation Important